ngnmhieu/dotvim/README.md

 dotvim
 ======
 Git and Github enables easy configuration files synchronisation and management across machines and OSes.
 This repository contains configuration files for my Vim Editor.
-Using git branch help separating different configs for different OSses, but still storing common files in one place.

 Installation
 ------------